-If you choose to call our office (during or after business hours) for crisis-support, please tell the receptionist that you are experiencing a crisis and wish to speak to the on-call therapist.
-Students will be seen or spoken to by the on-call therapist as soon as possible.
+If you call our office (during or after business hours) for crisis-support, please tell the receptionist that you are experiencing a crisis and wish to speak to the on-call clinician.
+Students will be seen or spoken to by the on-call clinician as soon as possible.